krzemienski/djs-agents/README.md

-  --log-file FILE       Log to this file in addition to console --force               Skip cost confirmation prompt --budget BUDGET       Maximum cost in USD (exit if exceeded) --use-web-verify      Use web search for URL verification (limited implementation) --rebuild             Force rebuild of the Docker image --visualize           Generate visualization diagrams (default: True)
+  --log-file FILE       Log to this file in addition to console --force               Skip cost confirmation prompt --budget BUDGET       Maximum cost in USD (exit if exceeded) --company-list-limit  Maximum number of companies to display in prompts --use-web-verify      Use web search for URL verification (limited implementation) --rebuild             Force rebuild of the Docker image --visualize           Generate visualization diagrams (default: True)